 What are Field Peas?

+Field peas, also referred to as southern peas or cowpeas, are grown on over 25 million acres throughout the world.
+They are sold as a dry, shelled product and used for either human consumption or livestock food.
 Closely related to the garden pea, field peas are annual plants.
 They may have a vining habit to an erect habit.
 All stages are edible, from the blossoms to the immature pods, called snaps, to the mature pods full of peas and the overly mature pods full of dried peas.

 Field Pea Information

-Originating in India, field peas were exported to Africa and then brought to the United States in early Colonial times during the slave trade where they became a staple in the southeastern states.
+Originating in India, field peas were exported to Africa and then brought to the United States in early colonial times during the slave trade where they became a staple in the southeastern states.
 Generations of southerners grew field peas in rice and corn fields to add nitrogen back into the soil.
 They thrived in the hot, dry soil and became valuable subsistence food sources for many poor people and their livestock.